- Augustana Code of Social Conduct

 Many conflicts may be resolved informally by simply contacting a staff member for assistance or referral.
 For formal solutions which involve a hearing, the college provides the following options.
 For help in resolving disputes involving the specific issues listed below, please contact the individual or office identified (the Dean of Students Office or Dean of the College can identify chairs):

-Academic misconduct Honor Council, Dr. Margaret Farrar, Associate Dean of the College
+Academic misconduct Honor Council, Dr. Wendy Hilton-Morrow, Associate Dean of the College

 Animal mistreatment Chair, Institutional Animal Care and Use